Fleet Admiral (Poland)

 Admirał Floty (Fleet Admiral) is a second-highest military rank in the Polish Navy, equivalent (in the Polish Army and Air Force) to Generał broni (three stars).

-This rank was introduced in 2002 and placed between wiceadmirał (Vice Admiral) and Admirał (Admiral).
-Before this there were three admirals rank in the Polish Navy - Kontradmirał (Rear Admiral), Vice Admiral and Admiral (now highest).
+This rank was introduced in 2002 and placed between Vice Admiral and Admirał (Admiral).
+Before this there were three admirals rank in the Polish Navy – Kontradmirał (Rear Admiral), Vice Admiral and Admiral (now highest).

 As of 2008 three persons held this rank: